armory/spinnaker-operator/doc/migrate.md

 $ kubectl -n <namespace> apply -f <spinnaker service> --server-dry-run
 ```

-If something is wrong with your manifest, the validation service will throw an error.
+If something is wrong with your manifest validation service will throw an error.

 ### 7. Apply your SpinnakerService